In this article, we will take a look at Azure DevOps.

 Let’s take a look at each service listed on the menu.

 Boards enable you to track your work with a set of Agile tools.
-Amongst other abilities, it can help you track progress, bugs, and issues using a Kanban board.
+Among other capabilities, they can help you track progress, bugs, and issues using a Kanban board.
+They enhance collaboration and transparency within different teams, allowing for real-time updates and visibility into the status of different tasks and projects, and also have integrations available for Slack and MS Teams.

 Repos provides Git repositories for you to store and version control your code.
-You can also use Team Foundation Version Control (TFVC).
+You can also use Team Foundation Version Control (TFVC), allowing teams to choose the best version control system for their needs.

 Test plans enable continuous testing and exploratory testing of your applications to ensure quality through a suite of tools.

-Artifacts is a package repository allowing teams to share packages such as Maven, npm, and NuGet and integrate these packages into your build pipelines.
+Artifacts is a package repository allowing teams to share packages such as Maven, npm, and NuGet and integrate these packages into their build pipelines.

-Aside from those listed, you can also make use of the Wiki, which is useful for documenting projects, team dashboards for getting a project overview and visualizing metrics, and configure notifications to let your team members know when they have been tagged or assigned work.
+Aside from those listed, you can also use the Wiki, which is useful for documenting projects, team dashboards for getting a project overview and visualizing metrics, and configuring notifications to let your team members know when they have been tagged or assigned work.

 Azure DevOps supports extensions for integrating with other services and enhancing the functionality of some of the Azure DevOps services.
 Because of this, Azure DevOps is extremely flexible.
 It is not limited to tools in the Microsoft ecosystem.